eduardz1/Master-Thesis/chapters/implementation.typ

 == Accelerating the Matrix Creation <acc-mat-creation>

-When looking at offloading on device part of the computation of the matrix for the @HDG system, we have to keep in mind Amdahl's law.
-This observation states that the maximum theoretical speedup of an overall system is limited by the fraction of time that the improved section is actually used @x-Amdahl.
+When looking at offloading on device part of the computation of the matrix for the @HDG system, we have to keep in mind #cite(<x-Amdahl>, form: "prose")'s law.
+This observation states that the maximum theoretical speedup of an overall system is limited by the fraction of time that the improved section is actually used.
 It would be unwise, therefore, to focus on routines which are not particularly expensive, even when they offer perfect parallelism opportunities.
-A focused approach has been employed, with specific functions, such as the one responsible for computing the values of the matrix $AA$ (defined in @matrices-hdg), being analyzed in isolation.
+A focused approach has been employed, with specific functions, such as the one responsible for computing the values of each matrix $AA_e$ (defined in @matrices-hdg), being analyzed in isolation.

 Generating the sparse matrix that is fed to the sparse solver can be one of the most costly operations we can find in @HAWEN as seen in @paraprof-summary.
 As a reminder, the step for matrix creation that we saw in @hdg-section involve computing a series of dense matrices that are then assembled for the @HDG system.
-In this section we will explore some of the techniques used to accelerate it, in particular by replacing the matrix inversions with @red-mat-inv and @stiffness-matrix, improving cache locality of the code in @improv-cache-locality and exploring a way to rewrite some parts of the computations in a way that is more friendly to @GPU offloading in @computing-quad-int.
+In this section we will explore some of the techniques used to accelerate it, in particular by replacing the matrix inversions with @red-mat-inv and @stiffness-matrix, improving cache locality of the code in @improv-cache-locality, and exploring a way to rewrite some parts of the computations in a way that is more friendly to @GPU offloading in @computing-quad-int.

 === Replacing the Inversion of Dense Matrices <red-mat-inv>